-Do you want to teach History to students in middle or high school?
 Marymount offers an option to pursue teaching licensure for History and Social Science.
-You also have the opportunity to pursue a minor in Public History, study abroad, and participate in internships and research in areas of special interest.
+You also have the opportunity to minor in Public History, study abroad, and participate in internships and research in areas of special interest.
+The requirements of the major are deliberately flexible to accommodate a variety of options within the discipline and with other fields of study.

 By the end of their senior year, history majors have developed the skills to: